 The correct continuation betting strategy is probably one of the first things you need to master in your postflop game when you know the best preflop strategies for any of the formats, be it cash games, Spin and Goes or MTT’s.
 Players make many mistakes by c-betting too much or choosing wrong hands for that.
 It is a very costly mistake and one that you should try to avoid.
 The good news is that it is quite easy to learn effective strategies, which enables you to win more money by choosing the right hands to make a continuation bet.

-Therefore, I will go over most important betting and barreling concepts, which will help you to choose right hands and spots to c-bet.
+Therefore, I will go over the most important betting and barreling concepts, which will help you to choose the right poker hands and spots to c-bet.

 GTO and exploitative strategies

 Like I covered in my detailed article GTO poker vs. exploitative play, you need to understand when to apply these different concepts to get the best results, and if you have not read the article yet, I highly recommend doing it.

 Nevertheless, you have to distinguish are you up against a recreational player or a regular and change your strategy accordingly.
 You need to understand that you just cannot be c-betting same ranges vs. different player and be sticking just to one strategy.
 Therefore, you can and should quickly figure out the type of your opponent using the right poker stats or even with the help of some poker tells.
 So when you know your competition, you can build the best approach to beat it.

 Against regulars and all tough player in general, you will be much better sticking with GTO strategies and trying to balance your ranges.
 You can learn all of this and much more in my detailed c-betting and barreling guide.
 Otherwise, you could end up having some problems against good players.
 However, versus weaker players, exploitative strategies work much better, and it is true for continuation bet as well.